 Knotweed appears to ‘die back’ during winter, but it’s unwise to assume that the problem is simply gone.
 In the middle of winter, all that remains above ground is a collection of pale, dry canes with the Japanese knotweed dormant beneath the surface waiting for warm weather to sprout and spread further.
 Whilst the plant enters this dormant phase it is still very much alive.

-Japanese knotweed roots are comprised of a network of rhizomes.
+Japanese knotweed has a robust root system that is comprised of a network of rhizomes.
 These tough, woody roots can be collected together in large crowns which can be difficult to remove from the ground without the help of machinery.
-Rhizomes are dark brown on the outside and orange on the inside, you can usually break them in your hands unless they have grown into a larger clump or ‘crown’ .
+When identifying Japanese Knotweed Roots, look out for:

 Rhizome root systems can burrow up to 3 metres deep into the ground with individual rhizomes growing up to 20cm thick, but this kind of growth only occurs if the plant is given the time and space to flourish.
 The veracity of this plant can make matters particularly difficult in disputes involving neighbours.
 Japanese knotweed spreads easily underground during the winter via its root system without even the most attentive of gardeners noticing.
 Only in the spring, when shoots begin to emerge, would the knotweed problem be visible above ground.

-Japanese knotweed stems are often compared to bamboo , as they have a similar node-based construction and are hollow on the inside.
+Japanese knotweed shoots grow up to 2-3 metres high, are hollow and have purple speckles.
+Knotweed shoots are often mistaken for being bamboo , as they have a similar node-based construction and are hollow on the inside.
 They start life as a pink or red shoot that is not dissimilar to asparagus in appearance, these are edible at this point and have become popular with foragers in the UK.
 Once the plant grows it takes on a greenish hue, before developing a darker, muddier shade and purple speckles when it reaches maturity.
 At its mature height of 2-3 metres, it is no longer edible, and each stem can be snapped easily in the hand.
-During autumn these stems start to turn brown, before becoming even more brittle and pale in winter.
+During autumn these shoots start to turn brown, before becoming even more brittle and pale in winter.

 Japanese Knotweed Identification Video Guide